alexland7219/A-Simple-Language/README.md

-# A-Simple-Language
+# A Simple Language
-Compiler of ASL (A Simple Language).
-Compilers FIB 2023
+This is a compiler for ASL (A Simple Language), main project of Compilers (FIB-UPC) 2023.